Start your journey towards pain-free living with our spine treatments

 Our team members work together closely and communicate regularly to ensure that they each understand your condition and treatment plan and can work together efficiently.

-You will have access to a patient care facilitator who will guide you through your treatment, facilitate communication between the clinicians and be there for you during your recovery.
+You will have access to a clinical nurse who will guide you through your treatment, facilitate communication between the clinicians and be there for you during your recovery.

 Sciatica is nerve pain down the leg from a compressed or inflamed nerve in the back.
 Similarly, arm pain can arise from the neck.
 It can be associated with signs of nerve damage such as numbness or weakness.
 It is most commonly due to a disc herniation but can be due to degeneration or occasionally a more serious spinal problem.
 Nerve pain needs specific treatment depending on the diagnosis and can include injections or surgery.
 It is important that nerve pain be diagnosed promptly and correctly so that the right treatment can be started quickly to avoid long term problems.